Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

     // *host.state() and state_copy might not be equal any more due to reentrancy. do_something_with(state_copy);

-Another example of reentrancy is when the state is *not* updated properly before making an external call.
+Consider a concrete example of reentrancy when the state is *not* updated properly before making an external call.
 This can lead to reentrant calls that pass some validation that is based on the current state, even though these calls should fail.
 The classic example of such a security issue is the Ethereum DAO smart contract that was drained of funds due to the reentrancy vulnerability.
 Below is a code snippet that implements a small part similar to the DAO contract that stores balances for arbitrary addresses in a map ``StateMap<Address, Amount, S>``.